zachmccabe/briars/docs/notes.md

 ### Cameras

 The first 3-years-worth of images were made with cell phones and a cheap action camera.
 Then, I switched to a hand-me-down Nikon compact.
-Right now, I'm using a secondhand Sony RX100.
+Right now, I'm using a couple of secondhand Sony RX100-series cameras.

 I use either a 4x7" Loksak bag or a tiny, #1010 Pelican case to add some protection from sweat, dust and rain.